bluesky/tiled/docs/source/explanations/structures.md

 }
 ```

-In certain cases, it is efficient to in-line all the information about the node's children
+In certain cases, it is efficient to in-line all the information about the
-(their metadata, structure, and more) in a single response.
+container's contents (their metadata, structure, and more) in a single
+response.

 ```json